-Assignment 3: Relational Engagement Reflection & Self-Assessment (15%) - June 7th Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6, 7 Working towards social justice calls on us to make individual and collective commitments as we (re)envision the possibilities for a more liveable present and future.
+Assignment 3: Relational Engagement Self-Assessment (15%) - June 9th

+Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6, 7

+Working towards social justice calls on us to make individual and collective commitments as we (re)envision the possibilities for a more liveable present and future.
 This course is grounded in relationality and reciprocity that asks us to respond and be response-able (Patel, 2016) to knowledge and one another.
 As part of this relational orientation, students will be expected to come prepared to engage in deep listening, and contribute to dialogues/activities by sharing insights, content, critiques, and connections to their field of practice.
 Engagement is gauged not only by the quantity of contributions, but also how students facilitate a collective space of learning by being mindful of how space/voice are used.
 This includes being thoughtful of how ideas are shared and held in ways that create the conditions for ethical spaces of engagement and collective care.

 Recognizing that engagement and participation are animated in multiple ways, some more overt than others, you will be invited to reflect on and assess your own participation and engagement in the course.
-Please submit your 200-word reflection containing your self-assessed grade out of 15 marks via D2L dropbox by 11:59pm May 25th.
+Please complete a 200-250 word reflection containing your self-assessed grade out of 15 marks.
+Additional criteria will be shared in class to guide your self-assessment.
+Sources are to be cited using APA 7th edition format.
 Please note that the final participation grade is determined by the instructor after review of student recommendation.
+Assignments are to be submitted via D2L dropbox by 11:59pm on June 9th.

-Assignment 4: Accountability as Social Justice Reflection (30%) - June 11th Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6, 7
+Assignment 4: Fractal Commitments: Seeding Accountability, Cultivating Justice (20%) - June 13th Aligned Course Learning Outcomes: 1, 2, 3, 4, 5, 6, 7